ai-first-guides/first.ai/docs/meaningful-content.md

 When users ask assistants like ChatGPT or Gemini, they rarely “visit” your page — the assistant reads, summarizes, and sometimes quotes it.
 If your content is vague, promotional, or hidden behind visuals, it simply disappears from that discovery layer.

-> AI can only cite what it can understand — and it can only understand what is explicit in your text.
+> "AI can only cite what it can understand — and it can only understand what is explicit in your text."

 ## 2) Write for meaning, not marketing

 Avoid empty adjectives and slogans that add no real information.
 AI cannot infer facts from emotional tone — it needs explicit statements.